trishalanglois/dead-ends/README.md

 * Visited feature with notes for users to save spooky locations they have visited and include any notes they want to add
 * Using the user's current location, show spooky locations that are nearby

+### Project Requirements
+This was a solo project completed over the course of 5 days by [Trisha Langlois](https://github.com/trishalanglois) at Turing School of Software and Design.
+[Project requirements can be found here.](https://frontend.turing.io/projects/module-3/binary-challenge.html)